xxks-kkk/linuxjedi.co.uk/content/blog/2017/04/15/maw-chap-7-writing-part.md

 Still $O(N\log N)$.
 Heapsort uses at least (roughly)
 $N\log N$ comparisons on any input, so there are no particularly good inputs.

+### MAW 7.13

+> Sort 3,1,4,1,5,9,2,6 using mergesort

+First the sequence {3,1,4,1} is sorted.
+To do this, the sequence {3,1}
+is sorted.
+This involves sorting {3} and {1}, which are base cases, and merging the result to obtain {1,3}.
+The sequence {4,1} is likewise sorted into {1,4}.
+Then these two sequences are merged to obtain {1,1,3,4}.
+The second half is sorted similarly, eventually obtaining {2,5,6,9}.
+The merge result is then easily computed as {1,1,2,3,4,5,6,9}.

+### MAW 7.15

+> Determine the running time of mergesort for
+> a. sorted input
+> b. reverse-ordered input
+> c. random input

+The running time for mergesort is $O(N \log N)$ regardless of the input pattern.